mtncrawler/Data-Structures-and-Algorithms/Data-Structures/Hashtables/README.md

 ### Hash Tables
 Hashtables are a data structure that utilize key value pairs.
-This means every Node or Bucket has both a key, and a value.
+This means every index, or Bucket, has one or more key-value pairs.

 The basic idea of a hashtable is the ability to store the key into this data structure, and quickly retrieve the value.
 This is done through what we call a hash.
 A hash is the ability to encode the key that will eventually map to a specific location in the data structure that we can look at directly to retrieve the value.